Upgrading your system to a later version of iBase.

 two step process.
 You must first install iBase 8.9.13 and open all databases in

-Ensure there are no users connected to iBase User, iBase Designer, and any applications that may be connected to iBase, like i2 Analyst's Notebook.
+Ensure there are no users connected to iBase User, iBase Designer, and any applications that might be connected to iBase, such as i2 Analyst's Notebook.

 Ensure you have no scheduled imports or indexes set to run.